cponc8/Mapping-tools/README.md

 ## Prerequisites
 * R programming language
-* R packages 'raster' and 'rgdal' and 'rgeos'
+* R packages 'raster', 'rgdal' and 'rgeos'

 ## Content
 *	**check_epsg.R**: a function to check if two geographical layers are in the same projection system (and reproject them if needed)